Cheryl Choo, Associate

 Irwin has considerable experience in the management and delivery of large scale and complex projects particularly those with specialised procurement routes.
 He has had extensive involvement as project leader on a wide range of building types including public buildings, residential, leisure, offices and hotels ranging in value from £5m to £75m.
 This experience is complemented with well-practiced methods in the running of projects for multi-stakeholder clients and reporting at key strategic review panels.
 These are skills developed through his role as a Technical Advisor to Her Majesty’s Court Service (now Ministry of Justice) for a number of years.

 Irwin was the team leader on the new build Exhibition Centre Liverpool and Pullman Hotel project which was completed in 2015.
 The project was within the World Heritage buffer zone of the Liverpool waterfront dock area and involved joint funding from the Chrysalis Fund and Liverpool City Council.

-Irwin is also involved in a number of large scale projects including leading the design architectural teams of Trinity Riverview and Riverside PRS developments, Union T1 + T2 co-living projects, the Greengate residential tower and a high profile leisure project in the North West.
+Irwin is also involved in a number of large scale projects including leading the design teams on Trinity Riverview and Riverside Private Rental Sector developments, Union T1 + T2 Co-living projects, the Greengate residential tower and a high profile leisure project in the North West.

 Irwin has been a mentor with the RIBA Student Mentoring Scheme since 2016 – an initiative between the University of Manchester, the Manchester Metropolitan University and the RIBA to provide architectural students with practice experience.